Chris Gibbs is Barnaby Gibbs, a Victorian

 Toronto

-but thoroughly dim-witted young man whose hero is Sherlock
+a kind-hearted but thoroughly dim-witted young man whose

-Holmes' companion, Doctor Watson.
-He thinks he finds
+hero is Sherlock Holmes' companion, Doctor Watson.
+He

-his Holmes in Antoine Feval, a criminal whose every
+thinks he finds his Holmes in Antoine Feval, a criminal

-act Gibbs misinterprets as part of sleuthing.
-The irony
+whose every act Gibbs misinterprets as part of sleuthing.

-funny, and the enthusiasm Chris Gibbs gives the painfully
+deliciously funny, and the enthusiasm Chris Gibbs gives

-making this one of the most cleverly written and performed
+of irony, making this one of the most cleverly written

 (5 STARS)